Get started

 You can create one or several privacy masks to hide parts of the image.

-Go to Settings > Privacy mask.
+Go to Video > Privacy masks.

 Show an image overlay